DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors.md

 ### Define Assertion Actual Value

 You can check whether a particular DOM node has an expected state by passing a selector property directly to [assertions](../assertions/index.md).
+In this case TestCafe enables [Smart Assertion Query Mechanism](../assertions/index.md#smart-assertion-query-mechanism) to avoid accidental errors and unstable tests.

 ```js